 After attaching the tucker to the presser bar and adjusting it so that the width of the tuck, as well as the distance between the tucks, will be made the size desired, proceed to MAKE THE FIRST FOLD BY HAND AND CREASE IT CAREFULLY FOR ITS ENTIRE LENGTH.
-After creasing the first fold, is from the left, with the cloth to be tucked uppermost, as shration.
-Lower the presser bar and proceed to sew, keeping guide (D).
-When the tuck is finished, flatten it away from the lies in the proper direction, and proceed in like manner for it along the line made by the marker and attaching the edge the hook in front of the marker (see letter E on page 23 by moving the goods just a little to the right and back at liftling the material.
+After creasing the first fold, it from the left, with the cloth to be tucked uppermost, as she guide (D).
+When the tuck is finished, flatten it away from it along the line made by the marker and attaching the edge by moving the goods just a little to the right and back at lifting the material.